EroxI/Parliament-Notifier/README.md

 # Options
 politicians : Change this array to add or remove parliament members you want to get notifications about

-parameters : Change the "session" portion to change the parlimentary session incase it changes
+parameters : Change the "session" portion to change the parliamentary session incase it changes

-ignore_do_not_disturb : Change this to chose if it will ignore do not disturb or not
+ignore_do_not_disturb : Change this to choose if it will ignore do not disturb or not

-# Requirments
+# Requirements

 pync : https://pypi.org/project/pync/ (Mac Terminal Notifier)